sujanos/very-long-list/README.md

 # Very Long List

-An Angular demo that renders one million list items with by utilizing TanStack Virtual and OverlayScrollbars.
+An Angular demo that renders one million list items by utilizing TanStack Virtual and OverlayScrollbars.

 ## Quick start